jklsnt/taproot3/src/corners/huxley/KBxTextbooksDoneRight.md

 ## new plan! but with STERIODS! (aka alb :p)
 - no more sorting into blocks!
 - instead, we:
 	- find the bounding box, and render a thing
+	- render transclusions